grafana/grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 1. Go to the [Amazon CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html) and follow the instructions on enabling cross-account observability.

-1. Add [two new API actions](/docs/grafana/latest/datasources/aws-cloudwatch/#cross-account-observability-permissions) to the IAM policy attached to the role/user running the plugin.
+1. Add [two API actions](/docs/grafana/latest/datasources/aws-cloudwatch/#cross-account-observability-permissions) to the IAM policy attached to the role/user running the plugin.

 Cross-account querying is available in the plugin through the `Logs` mode and the `Metric search` mode.
 Once you have it configured correctly, you'll see a "Monitoring account" badge displayed in the query editor header.